niallkennedy/Movable-Type-WordPress-export/README.md

 You may choose to break up your export into multiple files for reliability.
 The WordPress importer should be smart enough to detect duplicate content between imports.

+# Potential problems and how to solve them

+## Character encoding

+Movable Type does not always do a good job.